 - Mix one part rubbing alcohol with one part water.
-Use a soft cloth to apply the mixture to the surface of the purse.
+Use a soft cloth to apply the mixture to the surface of the leather.
 Allow to dry in between applications.
 Repeat as necessary.

-- Another option is to fill the bag with dryer sheets and hang it outside in the fresh air for as long as possible.
+- Another option is to put the item outside in the fresh air for as long as possible.